edmcouncil/rdf-toolkit/README.md

                            - Turtle
                            - Turtle Syntax
                            - LaTeX Syntax
+  --base-dir <path>        root directory where imported ontologies can be found
 ```

 Note: For XML output syntax, blank nodes will be handled properly.